Xilinx/workflow-decoupling-docs/generate-system-devicetree.md

 * `psu_init_gpl.h`
 * `system_wrapper.bit`

-For Versal ACAP devices, DTG++ will generate the following files in the same directory as the hardware handoff (.xsa) file:
+For Versal ACAP devices, SDTGen will generate the following files in the same directory as the hardware handoff (.xsa) file:

 * `<export_file_name>.pdi`

 For both device families, these additional files will be needed during the Yocto Project build but me specified manually in the `conf/local.conf` file of the Yocto Project workspace.

-In addition, the DTG++ tool will generate the system devicetree files in the path specified in the `--dir` parameter:
+In addition, the SDTGen tool will generate the system devicetree files in the path specified in the `--dir` parameter:

 **Zynq UltraScale+ MPSoC**